yberreby/TextShower/README.md

 How to use
 ======

-Download the script and embed it **at the end** of your page.
-Then go to your FTP and customise values by changing the arguments of the function at the end of the code.
-First is text transition duration, second is margin transition duration, third is text transition timing function, fourth is margin transition timing function, and fifth is a boolean that means "should we add a dynamic '+' sign to the box title".
-Default values are respectively 0.8s, 0.3s, ease, linear, and true.

-After that, insert this piece of code anywhere in your page :
+You can simply start by uploading TextShower.js or TextShower.min.js to your FTP server, then inserting this piece of code anywhere in your page :

 ``` html
 <div class="TextShower-box">